 Bakers & Roasters De Pijp

 A delicious piece of New Zealandish café culture has found two outlets in Amsterdam and caters to the cravings of brunchers and lunchers with generous portions of pure delight.
 The Brazilian-Kiwi couple running the business works with Ozone Coffee from London and has an extensive selection of mouth-watering cakes in the vitrine, including some Kiwi classics.
-On weekends this place is absolutely packed so plan in some waiting time.
+On weekends this brunch cafe is absolutely packed so plan in some waiting time.

 Bakers & Roasters De Pijp